liscinskymartin/myProjects/computedColumns/readme.md

 Idea is, that user will define caluclated fields as rule/workflow.

 ## Solution
-* Result of investigation-Dynamics uses sql scripts (UDF-User Defined Function) and these columns are in sql server defined as computed columns, so their values are recalculate during query.
+* Result of investigation-Dynamics uses sql scripts (UDF-User Defined Function) and these columns are in sql server defined as computed columns, so their values are recalculated during query.
 * The core of the whole implementation is translation process of defined formula (XML Workflow) to UDF.
 * On the image below, you can see more information about translation.
 ![translate](translate.png)